jm33-m0/mec/README.md

 ## how to contribute

 - if you had any issues, please report them to *[https://github.com/jm33-m0/massExpConsole/issues](https://github.com/jm33-m0/massExpConsole/issues)*
-- **report any unhandled exceptions** you encounter, 'coz i haven't fully tested it
 - open a pull request when you have fixed any bugs or added any features
 - i would appreciate you adding your own adapted exploits to this repo
-- any suggestions are welcomed